Child Passenger Safety Week • September 22-30, 2018

 - Raise national awareness of CPSAC through an organized, concerted social media effort, signage, and branding.

 CPSAC will be awarding small grants of up to $250 to communities across the country to help you in your efforts.
 The funding allocated for this grant program is $5,000.
+Note: funds can be sent to a member’s organization or employer, rather than a member personally (for example, a family resource centre).

 Are you planning a clinic?
 A roadside event?
 CPST training?
 What about a parent presentation or an information booth?
 Any event where you are promoting child passenger safety in your community is eligible.